Windows OS Hub

 GPP: set RootDirURL registry value to update trusted root certs in the isolated environment

-It remains to link this policy on a computer`s OU and after updating GPO settings on the client, check for new root certificates in the certstore.
+Link the GPO to the OU containing computer objects.
+After updating GPO settings on the client, check for new root certificates in the certstore.

 The GPO parameter Turn off Automatic Root Certificates Update under Computer Configuration -> Administrative Templates -> System -> Internet Communication Management -> Internet Communication settings should be disabled or not configured.